-The charts below summarize work to be done by the Town through the use of CDBG funds.
+The charts below summarize work to be done by the Town and sub-recipients through the use of CDBG funds.

 One Year Goals for the Number of Households to be Supported

 Homeless 0

-Non-Homeless 20
+Non-Homeless 57

 Special-Needs 0

-Total 20
+Total 57

-Table 8 - One Year Goals for Affordable Housing by Support Requirement
+Table 9 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

 Rental Assistance 0

 The Production of New Units 0

-Rehab of Existing Units 20
+Rehab of Existing Units 57

 Acquisition of Existing Units 0

-Total 20
+Total 57

-Table 9 - One Year Goals for Affordable Housing by Support Type
+Table 10 - One Year Goals for Affordable Housing by Support Type

-The CDBG-funded Rebuilding Together roofing program aims to assist a minimum of 7 households through roof replacements.
-The Housing Rehab Program plans to assist at least 11 households with CDBG funds this program year.
+The CDBG-funded Rebuilding Together roofing program aims to assist at least 9 households through roof replacements.
+The Housing Rehab Program plans to assist at least 13 households with CDBG funds this program year.
 Though not a specific program goal, it is likely some households assisted by Rebuilding Together and the Rehab Program will also serve special needs populations.
-MACC's project is anticipated to fund the replacement of boilers serving at least two units of affordable housing.
+The Fire Marshals Office plans to supply and install CO and/or smoke detectors for approximately 35 households.

-As previously stated, Rebuilding Together's roof replacement program has set a goal of replacing at least 7 roofs.
-The Housing Rehab Program plans to rehabilitate at least 11 units with CDBG funds.
-MACC plans to replace old, inefficient boilers serving at least two rental units.
+As previously stated, Rebuilding Together's roof replacement program has set a goal of replacing at least 9 roofs.
+The Housing Rehab Program plans to rehabilitate at least 13 units with CDBG funds.
+The Fire Marshals Office plans to rehab approximately 35 properties through the proper installation of life safety equipment.